-Badami India is located in the Bagalkot District in the north part of Karnataka, South India.
+Badami caves are located in the Bagalkot District in the north part of Karnataka, South India.
 The distance from Bijapur is 120 kms.

 Badami, founded by Pulikesi I in the 6th centuary AD, was the capital city of the early Chalukyas who ruled this land.